plancsar/PlayOnUru/README.md

 <b>Minkata</b>: it assumes the presence of the Uru Live wineprefix, to copy files from there.
 Same video issues as Uru Live.

 <b>The Open Cave</b>: it manages to load the login window, but fails to downloads a few files.
+Copying a complete folder from a Windows setup should work.

 <b>Gehn Shard</b>: same issues as The Open Cave.